KingCrab84/full-template-asianfood/README.md

 &nbsp;

 I have encountered several issues during testing.
- + I initially used px for all text but when resizing the screen it just didn't follow the proportions.
-I've get to learn using double reset to make all the text responsive to the size of the screen and also make it easier to calculate the sum of each rem.
+ + Initially used px for text, but it didn't follow proportions during screen resizing.
+I learned to use double reset for responsive text and easier calculation of rem sums.
- +
+ + Had trouble centering navbar with text-align center, so changed div to flex display with justify content set to center.
+ + Wanted 2-column, aligned picture layout for "Latest Recipes" section.
+Solved it using flex display.
+ + Made pictures interactive with animation using hover pseudoclass and changing transition time and opacity.
+ + Tried using FontAwesome icons, but CSS link didn't work.
+Found alternative from W3Schools, but some icons have outdated design.

 + I found that I was repeating alot of code in my style.css file in order to center items.
 I created a class to do this and then applied it whee needed.